Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 4. Hybridization does in fact sometimes occur between distinctly different species (within limits, but way more often than most biologists believed not long ago) and, as I mentioned in Chapter 19 (“Development Writ Large”), this can contribute to rather dramatic evolutionary change.
 But such hybridization is likely to generate massive genetic and cellular reorganization, far too extensive and global to allow for conventional genetic approaches.
 So one is still facing the unsolved “problem of the whole” — the problem that genetic analyses were designed to steer clear of by focusing on particular genes causing particular trait differences under well-defined conditions.

 Of course, apparently random events may figure in a scientific theory.
-But when the whole point of the theory is to explain evolutionary change, the assignment of change to random mutations doesn’t yet give us an explanation we can reasonably call “scientific”.
+But when the whole point of the theory is to explain evolutionary change, the assignment of that change to random mutations doesn’t yet give us an explanation we can reasonably call “scientific”.
 It’s basically a way of saying, “We have no scientific explanation”.
-What we really want is an understanding of how we can characterize the origin or transformation of a trait that is present in the only way normal traits can be present — as part of the tightly organized unity of a living being.
-The relation between such traits and the genes in our cells — or, more relevantly, between such traits and the overall organization of our cells — has scarcely been approached in the modern era of biology.
+For the thing we want to explain isn’t random at all.
+What we really want is an understanding of how we can characterize the origin or transformation of a trait that is present in the only way normal traits can be present — as part of the wondrous and tightly organized unity of a living being.
+The relation between such traits and the genes in our cells — or between such traits and the overall organization of our cells — does not look simple, and has scarcely been approached in the modern era of biology.

 One could object that the human species changes biologically even today — for example, in muscle structure, susceptibility to sickness, and life span.
 That cannot be denied.
 But these changes are manifestations of the “self-domestication” of man and thus consequences of civilization, which as such are not the results of natural selection.
 On the contrary, they are expressions of an evolution that is now taking place under completely different conditions, namely those of cultural evolution (Wandschneider 2005, pp. 204-5).